aaron-kristopher/youtube-playlist-organizer/README.md

 **YouTube Playlist Creator for TV Series**

 This project helps you easily create and manage playlists for TV series on YouTube.
-It's designed to be a user-friendly tool for anyone who wants to dithch the frustrating autoplay shuffle and watch their favorite series in chronological order.
+It's designed to be a user-friendly tool for anyone who wants to ditch the frustrating autoplay shuffle and watch their favorite series in chronological order.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>